yandextaxitech/binaryprefs/README.md

 application class, factory or even better just use one instance from IoC like Dagger or use another DI framework.

-All parameters are optional and chain-buildable.
+All parameters optional and chain-buildable.

 #### Custom preferences name